 Sometimes referred to as a real estate commission advance, factoring helps agents and brokers shorten the gap between the time a sale is agreed upon and the day payment is made.
 Given that closing can take weeks or months depending on the number of hiccups, the advance helps ensure real estate professionals have access to working capital to apply to things like marketing so that they can move onto the next big sale uninhibited by the wait.

 Staffing agencies naturally have immense payroll costs and their own overhead to manage but often wind up waiting months after they’ve paid employees to receive payment from their clients.
-Factoring helps staffing agencies meet these types of short-term needs and can also provide capital for bringing on additional employees.
+Factoring for staffing agencies helps meet these types of short-term needs and can also provide capital for bringing on additional employees.

 Oil and Gas

-It can be a huge win for an oilfield service company to land a contract with a large energy corporation, but the big guys have lengthy approval processes for invoices that often require multiple approvers and weeks of waiting.
-With factoring, the cash comes in quickly, so there’s working capital for equipment, payroll, and other business needs.
+Landing a contract with a large energy corporation can be a significant achievement for an oilfield service company.
+However, these big corporations often have lengthy invoice approval processes that require multiple approvers and weeks of waiting.
+With Oilfield Factoring Services, the cash comes in quickly, providing working capital for equipment, payroll, and other business needs.

-Connect with a Leading Factoring Company for a Free Rate Quote
+Connect with a Leading Factoring Company to Help Increase Your Cash Flow

 If your business is struggling with cash flow or needs a quick capital injection to fuel growth or cover an urgent expense, accounts receivable financing may be your ideal solution.
 Contact Charter Capital for a complimentary rate quote.